Allergy Shots in Lafayette, LA

 - Cancel anytime

 Lafayette allergy costs track the Louisiana state average with moderate specialist availability in Acadiana.
-Curex offers sublingual immunotherapy at $59/month delivered to Lafayette, well below a single allergist visit.
+Curex offers at-home SCIT (allergy shots) at $129/month delivered to Lafayette, with no weekly clinic trips required.

 Ready to skip the surprise bills?